 When AD DS is deployed, you can choose the functional level of the forest.
-DFL should always be chosen at the same level or higher level than the forest functional level (FFL).
-Further, by default, the DFL for any new domain added to forest will take the same level as the FFL.
+DFL should always be chosen at the same level or higher level than the Forest Functional Level (FFL).
+Further, by default, the DFL for any new domain added to the forest will take the same level as the FFL.
 For instance, if the FFL is Windows Server 2008, then the DFL can be set as the same or higher level.
-It’s highly recommended to always set the latest version of Windows server as the functional level.
+It’s highly recommended to always set the latest version of the Windows Server as the functional level.
 This helps in leveraging all the latest AD DS features that are available.

 Prerequisites to raise the domain functional level

 The process of raising the DFL is done to increase the capabilities and enhance the security of the domain.
 The Windows DFL has a new and upgraded set of features in every succeeding OS version.
 It is advisable to upgrade the functional level once the prerequisites are met.

 - You must be part of the Domain Admins group to raise the DFL.

 - If you’re raising the functional level of a domain, ensure that all the DCs in the domain is running OS version that is compatible with the new functional level.